SATURDAY 18TH NOV 2017

 BE PART OF THE CHALLENGE

-Be part of Australia’s official WQF quadrathlon event on the 19th of November 2016 and put your strength, endurance and skill to the ultimate test.
+Be part of Australia’s official WQF Australian Quadrathlon Championships on the 18th of November 2017 and put your strength, endurance and skill to the ultimate test.
 Swim, run, cycle and paddle around a 141km course that starts in Yarrawonga and finishes in Tocumwal on the mighty Murray River.
 If you’re an elite athlete or just want a challenge, this world-class event offers you the chance to take on an epic journey, as an individual, relay team or event just do one of the disciplines.

 DOWNLOAD THE MAP